 - Create custom pages with targeted offers, videos, etc.

-Wrapping up and final verdict
+Wrapping up and the final verdict?

 The idea of reducing bounce rate should appeal to most bloggers, website owners, and marketers.